vincenzo-gulisano/romeo/image/exp_logs_paras.md

 4. smaller states with slope and intercept by linear regression

 ## Exp16-1
-1. if n/c ratio decreased && latency < hard latency threshold --> reward = (100-ratio)^0.3 else 0
+1. if n/c ratio decreased && latency < hard latency threshold --> reward = reound ((100-ratio)^0.3) else 0
 2. remove soft latency threshold
 3. agent gets extra +30 after finishing 10 steps and +60 for finishing all the steps of this episode
 4. each episode has 100 steps (not 200 steps)

 ## Exp16-2
-1. Synthetic, 4 policies, 120 episodes, 1000 steps for each episode
+1. two usecases, 4 policies, 120 episodes, 1000 steps for each episode

 ## Exp16-3
 1. exactly repeat Exp16.2 with the same setup to see if the behavior is the same